Beginner Guide for Black Bengal Goat Farming

 Shelters

-Provide at least 15 to 20 square feet per adult goat to ensure they have enough space to move around comfortably.
+Size: Provide at least 15 to 20 square feet per adult goat to have enough space to move around comfortably.

 Ventilation: Ensure good ventilation to prevent the buildup of humidity and ammonia fumes.

-Protection: Construct shelters with sturdy walls and roofs to protect the goats from rain, wind, and extreme temperatures.
+Protection: Make shelters with sturdy walls and roofs to protect the goats from rain, wind, and extreme temperatures.

-Bedding: Use soft bedding material such as straw or wood shavings to provide insulation and comfort.
+Bedding: You can use soft bedding materials such as straw or wood shavings to provide insulation and comfort.

 Pens